Amonkhet/Memory-Chambers/REPORT.md

 | Q9 | Overall experience | 3.9 | It's a playable game however can be very hard to play. | Created some glow and outline effects for hints. |
 | Q10 | Engagement | 4.0 | At this stage, it's lack of excitement and interactions with different objects.
 With more developed elements, it'd be an interesting game to play. |     |

+Based on the evaluations above, we made following decisions/changes in the gameplay:
+- Walking up/down animation improved.
+- UI text for story narrative added.
+- Outline effect on objects for hints.

+If time allows, we will keep working on more object interactions, climbing animations, atmospheric texts for story narrative, a "help" button which provides small hints.

 ## Shaders and Special Effects

 TODO - see specification for details